tlowerison/authzen/docs/src/summary/introduction.md

 Authzen can mostly be thought of as a "frontend" gluing together multiple different backends.
 It orchestrates the enforcement of authorization policies and then the performance of those authorized actions.
-The enforced policies live external to authzen and are managed by a "decision maker" such as [Open Policy Agent](https://www.openpolicyagent.org).
-Authzen wraps around that decision maker, and when an action needs to be authorized, authzen relays the policy query to the decision maker.
+The enforced policies live external to authzen and are managed by an "authorization engine" such as [Open Policy Agent](https://www.openpolicyagent.org).
+Authzen wraps around that authorization engine, and when an action needs to be authorized, authzen relays the policy query to the authorization engine.
 Then if the action is allowed, authzen can either stop there or perform the action, depending on where the "action" takes place.

 For example, say we want to authorize whether a user can tag another user in a post.
 The authorization engine is running